 It might take years to study the history, nuances and techniques of visual design.
-However there are a few basic rules that’ll guide you towards a visually coherent and understandable outcome.
+However there are a few basic rules of visual design that’ll guide you towards a coherent and understandable outcome.
 Whether it’s a powerpoint deck or a layout sketch you are doing, these basic guidelines will give you the building blocks for professional looking end result.

 It’s important to understand some of the basics of human psychology to comprehend how people most often see things and organise visual elements.
 We are all individuals and we interpret the world in different ways, but luckily there are some general similarities.
 So called Gestalt principles are used for explaining the most basic functions of human perception.

 Rather than explaining the principles in this blog post, I’d suggest studying them from this article.
 Gestalt theories can be used as a validation tool for every design.
 Instead of scrutinising every single Gestalt principle one by one, try to learn them by heart and utilise them while crafting the design.